 As of 1 September 2001, the General Staff was integrated into the Ministry of Defence.
 The Chief of Defence heads the General Staff, at the same time is the highest military commander of the HDF, but is subordinated to the Minister of Defence as his/her supreme military advisor with reporting and informing obligation.
+According to Article 45 (1) of the National Defence Act, the HDF is managed by the Minister of Defence through the Chief of General Staff.

-The Fundamental Law of Hungary and the National Defence Act CXIII of 2011 prescribe wide-ranging obligations for the Minister and the Government to inform and report to the plenary session and the Defence and Internal Security Committee of the Parliament, which completes the effectiveness of democratic control.
+The Fundamental Law of Hungary and the National Defence Act CXIII of 2011 prescribe wideranging obligations for the Minister and the Government to inform and report to the plenary session and the Defence and Internal Security Committee of the Parliament, which completes the effectiveness of democratic control.
 Defence expenditures are approved by the Parliament as a chapter of the annual Central Budget Act.